Central Illinois' On-Line Broadcast Museum

 WICA Local News Reaches Central Illinois

 Jack Prowell was the station's first sportscaster.
 Similar to the reading of the news, sports were equally without video footage and only included descriptions of contest results.
 Sportscasts, like weathercasts, were usually only around 5 minutes as well.
 Jack's tenure at WCIA appeared to be a short one.
-Later in 1954 sports were also being handled by Mr. Sorensen.
+Later, in 1954, sports were also being handled by Mr. Sorensen.

 WCIA's August Meyer Testifies Before the Senate Commerce Committees